Skip to content

 Hotel RevPAR.

-Calculate RevPAR (Revenue Per Available Room) for hotel performance analysis.
-Enter room revenue and rooms available to see revpar from total revenue and rooms.
+Calculate RevPAR (Revenue Per Available Room) for hotels.
+Enter total room revenue, rooms available, and days in the period to see RevPAR and annualised revenue.

 What this tool does

 RevPAR (Revenue per Available Room) measures hotel performance by dividing total room revenue by the total number of available room-nights across a given period.
 This calculator takes your total room revenue, the number of rooms in your property, and the length of the period to compute RevPAR and per-room daily revenue.
 The result shows how much revenue each available room generates on average—a common metric for comparing property performance or tracking performance across different time periods.
-Room revenue and the number of days in your period have the strongest influence on the output.
+Each input moves the result proportionally—more revenue raises RevPAR, while more rooms or more days lower it.
 For example, a hotel operator might calculate RevPAR for a monthly or seasonal period to benchmark against previous years or similar properties.
 Note that this calculation covers room revenue only and does not account for other income streams, occupancy rates, pricing variations, or operational costs.
 The figures shown are for reference and reflect only the inputs you provide.

 Enter Values